 Sensory Processing and Sensory Integration Graduate Certificate

 The Sensory Processing/Sensory Integration Graduate Certificate (SP/SI GC) is intended for those students who would like to develop an expertise in identifying sensory processing disorders and using sensory integration treatments to address them.
-The certificate encompasses four courses with the last one delivered in conjunction with hands-on clinical practice.
+The certificate encompasses five courses with the last one delivered in conjunction with hands-on clinical practice.
 The SP/SI GC will position the students to translate the latest research on SI and SP into practice.
 Once the program is completed, graduates will be able to apply the information in clinical practice, research, advocacy and education.

 Admissions